polkadot-js/docs/docs/polkadot/constants.md

 - **summary**:    Number of eras that slashes are deferred by, after computation.

    This should be less than the bonding duration.
 Set to 0 if slashes  should be applied immediately, without opportunity for intervention.

 ___

+## stateTrieMigration

+### maxKeyLen: `u32`
+- **interface**: `api.consts.stateTrieMigration.maxKeyLen`
+- **summary**:    Maximal number of bytes that a key can have.

+   FRAME itself does not limit the key length.
+The concrete value must therefore depend on your storage usage.
+A [`frame_support::storage::StorageNMap`] for example can have an arbitrary number of  keys which are then hashed and concatenated, resulting in arbitrarily long keys.

+   Use the *state migration RPC* to retrieve the length of the longest key in your  storage: <https://github.com/paritytech/substrate/issues/11642>

+   The migration will halt with a `Halted` event if this value is too small.
+Since there is no real penalty from over-estimating, it is advised to use a large  value.
+The default is 512 byte.

+   Some key lengths for reference:

+  - [`frame_support::storage::StorageValue`]: 32 byte

+  - [`frame_support::storage::StorageMap`]: 64 byte

+  - [`frame_support::storage::StorageDoubleMap`]: 96 byte

+   For more info see  <https://www.shawntabrizi.com/blog/substrate/querying-substrate-storage-via-rpc/>

+___